khannoussi-malek/the-discoverer/README.md

 ### Option 2: Embedded Library

-Import The Discoverer as a Python library directly into your application.
+Import Navo as a Python library directly into your application.

 **Best for:**
 - Single application use